UNIV 57th Annual International University Congress

 Application and Payment Information

-- Deposit: A $200 deposit is due at the time of application.
+- Deposit: Upon acceptance, you will be asked to register formally through Youth Service International by February 1, 2024.
+A $200 deposit is due at the time of registration.

 - Making payments: To make a payment, click here.

-Questions: For more information about the UNIV trip, contact Justin Reckart at email@example.com
+Questions: For more information about the UNIV trip, contact Thomas Boles at (310) 954-7784 or email@example.com.

 For more information about the UNIV Congress: See www.univforum.org.